E.R. Warren writes novels and serials, specializing in fantasy and science fiction. She is based in Tokyo. Contact.

-To be completely honest, 2012 was a little crazy.
-I started a series called Mabel's City and wrote the first two books.
-Mabel's City was about a singer who goes to a music school in Los Angeles and gets caught up in a magician conspiracy.
+Mabel's City, Volume I and Volume 2.
+A singer who goes to a music school in Los Angeles and gets caught up in a magician conspiracy.
+Complete at 160,000 words.
 Think "magical girl" meets supermodel vampires and you're not far off.
 Mabel's City was a blast to write.
 I also hit my stride online.

 Grand Central Publishing’s Unholy Night Genre Mash-up Story Contest Winner